 4th Grade: Envision Collegiate

-DESIGN THINKING JOURNEY | On their yearlong journey to envisioning a stronger Collegiate, 4th Graders are presented an essential question or challenge that empowers them to develop and hone skills including creative thinking, questioning, interviewing and public speaking.
-Examples of past Envision Collegiate essential questions include: “How might we design a learning garden for our school community?” and "How might we use technology to improve Collegiate by 2026?"
+DESIGN THINKING JOURNEY | On their journey to envisioning a stronger Collegiate, 4th Graders use a design thinking process to answer the identified essential question.
+This process empowers them to develop and hone skills including creative thinking, problem-solving, collaboration, empathy building, questioning, interviewing, leadership development and public speaking.

-PUBLIC PRESENTATION | The year culminates with group presentations in which students bring together the skills they have learned and present as a team their innovative ideas for making Collegiate the best it can be.
+PUBLIC PRESENTATION | The Capstone culminates with group presentations in which students bring together the skills they have learned and present their innovative ideas to a panel of Collegiate leaders.

 "We believe wholeheartedly that young people yearn to engage meaningfully with their communities as responsible citizens - listening deeply, observing openly, and questioning what might be; we dedicate ourselves to making space for that critical work by intentionally crafting curricular opportunities to expand their circles.
 Our JK-12 Capstone program empowers students to envision the future of Collegiate, the future of Richmond and, ultimately, our world - building upon the knowledge, skills and dispositions students develop over the course of their journeys through each division."